 You must never stop singing

-A story behind the picture of liliana and pope john paul II
+A story behind the picture of pope john paul II and Me.

 On April 30th, 1979, as I walked to my University, I was hit by a drunk driver.
 My body was thrown into the air and then smashed into the ground.
 Pain beyond words soared throughout my entire body.
 I couldn't move.
 The pain became even stronger when paramedics picked me up and placed me on a stretcher.
 I was taken to an Army hospital, where for the next 28 days, I fought for my life.
 My parents were told that I won't survive.
 Doctors put a metal rod through the femur bone above my knee and attached weights to it at the edge of my bed so that gravity would slowly pull my broken and dislocated hips into place.
 It was like somebody was breaking my bones over and over again.
 I was in the hospital for about 3 months, in constant pain and with constant flashbacks of a blue car appearing suddenly on my left side.

 By a miracle, I did survive!
 My left leg was the only thing that would be causing me pain and possibly some problems, but that was nothing compared to what was behind me.
 I went back to my regular life, yet the 30th day of every April would make me very uncomfortable.
 Already on April 29th, the flashbacks would intensify and I would not want to leave the house.
 For the next couple of years, on April 29th, and 30th, I'd be curled up in my bed pretty much the whole two days.